adambloebaum/personal-site/src/content/blogs/thinking-alike.md

 ---
 title: "Thinking Alike"
-summary: "Highlighting the similarities between how humans and machine learning models think."
+summary: "Exploring the similarities between human thinking and machine learning models."
 date: "2025-10-10"
 readTime: "5 min"
 image: "blog-thinking-alike"
 featured: true
+tags: ["Machine Learning", "Neuroscience", "Philosophy"]
 ---

 We often think of machine learning models as clinical, mathematical artifacts that ingest data and return an output.
 But if you look closer, you come to realize that